 Managing an advertising agency is complex.
 The landscape is constantly changing.
-Chief Marketing Officers (CMOs) must consider how agencies are keeping pace with evolving strategies.
+Marketing leaders must consider how agencies are keeping pace with evolving strategies.

 Engaging with an advertising agency is one of the most expensive marketing investments.
-It’s critical to ensure the marketing strategy, programs, projects, tactics, and especially marketing budgets stay on track.
+As the marketing leader, your team must proactively ensure that the marketing strategy, programs, projects, tactics, and especially marketing budgets stay on track.

-Tight collaboration with agency partners is also tricky.
-Are all of the teams on the same page?
-Right up to your senior leaders?
+Tight collaboration with agency partners is also tricky when juggling multiple partners.
+Are all of the teams on the same page and do they have context of the full marketing strategy or just their piece?

 1. Year-Over-Year Marketing Objectives: